semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### sem connect {#sem-connect}

-Before you can use any other commands, you need to conenct to your Semaphore organization.
+Before using any other commands, you need to conenct to your Semaphore organization.

 The syntax to connect is: